-Specifically, Aviator PPG offers foot launch paragliding training.
+Aviator Paramotor offers foot launch (and trike launch) paramotor training.
 We currently train nearly 300 students per year, and while training time varies from student to student, it generally takes 8-14 days to go from zero to hero.
 We work hard to ensure that students are safe and confident in their PPG skills so they can launch, maneuver and land their paramotors skillfully without assistance or challenge.
 Emphasis is placed on safety from the beginning, along with fully understanding the rules, regulations, physics & complexities of the sport.

 Our training includes many in-depth courses to learn the ins and outs of powered paraglider flying, maintenance, and ownership.
-We pride ourselves on having an extremely in-depth, industry leading syllabus!
+We pride ourselves on having an industry leading syllabus and training program.
 You will be taught the fundamentals of weather, glider design, airspace, federal regulations, motor maintenance, and many tricks of the trade that would take years to learn on your own.

 We currently have two full time classrooms at our Lake Wales airport location.
 We also offer yearly travel classes during our summer months.

-Our full time paramotor school is in central Florida, Lake Wales (airport code X07).
+Our full time paramotor schools are located in central Florida, Lake Wales (airport code X07).
 We offer a beautiful training environment, generally excellent weather, and full service training.

 Here, we have the original “Red Barn” schoolhouse, our North Complex hangar the home of our shipping and fulfillment center and hundreds of acres of flying fields.